27 Items that People Forget to Bring for a Cruise

 19. Power Adapter

-Depending on where you’re traveling from, you may need an international adapter for your cruise, or even your hotel.
+Depending on where you’re traveling from, you may need to pack an international travel adapter to use at your pre or post cruise hotel.
 This was a must-have for our Mediterranean cruise!

 20. Towel Clips